Natural Graph Wavelet Packet Dictionaries

-From Fig.~\ref{fig:barb-eye}(c), we observe the following: 1) the VM-NGWP best basis performed best closely followed by the PC-NGWP best basis; 2) the global graph Laplacian eigenbasis worked relatively well; and 3) those bases chosen from the Haar/Walsh wavelet packet dictionaries did not perform well.
-Note that the GHWT c2f best basis turned out to be the graph Walsh basis in this graph signal.

-These observations can be attributed to the fact that this Barbara's eye graph signal is not of piecewise-\emph{constant} nature: it is a piecewise-\emph{smooth} graph signal.
-Hence, those methods using smoother dictionary vectors worked better.
-Yet, smooth localized basis vectors in the NGWP dictionaries made a difference in performance compared to the global graph Laplacian eigenbasis.
-In other words, the localized basis vectors were important for efficiently capturing the features of this graph signal.
+From Fig.~\ref{fig:barb-eye-approx}, we observe the following: 1) the VM-NGWP best basis performed best closely followed by the PC-NGWP best basis; 2) the HGLET best basis chose the global graph Laplacian eigenbasis, which worked relatively well particularly up to $FCR \approx 0.27$; and 3) those bases chosen from the Haar-Walsh wavelet packet dictionaries did not perform well; among them, the eGHWT best basis performed well in the range $FCR \gtrapprox 0.27$.
+Note also that the GHWT c2f best basis turned out to be the graph Walsh basis for this graph signal.
+These observations can be attributed to the fact that this Barbara's eye graph signal is not of piecewise-\emph{constant} nature; rather, it is a \emph{locally smooth} graph signal.
+Hence, the NGWP dictionaries containing smooth \emph{and} localized basis vectors made a difference in performance compared to the global graph Laplacian eigenbasis and the eGHWT best basis.

-In order to examine what kind of basis vectors were chosen as the best basis to approximate this Barbara's eye signal, we display the most important nine VM-NGWP best basis vectors in Fig.~\ref{fig:barb-eye-top9}.
+In order to examine what kind of basis vectors were chosen as the best basis to approximate this Barbara's eye signal, we display the 16 most significant VM-NGWP best basis vectors in Fig.~\ref{fig:barb-eye-top16}.
 The corresponding PC-NGWP best basis vectors are relatively similar; hence they are not shown here.
-We note that most of these top basis vectors essentially work as oriented edge detectors for the eye including the iris part while the basis vectors \#2 and \#7 take care of shading and peripheral features of this region.
+We note that many of these top basis vectors essentially work as oriented edge detectors for Barbara's eye.
+For example, $\bpsi^{(7)}_{5,2}$ (Fig.~\ref{fig:barb-eye-top16}g) and $\bpsi^{(6)}_{5,1}$ (Fig.~\ref{fig:barb-eye-top16}k) try to capture her eyelid while $\bpsi^{(3)}_{2,18}$ (Fig.~\ref{fig:barb-eye-top16}j), $\bpsi^{(6)}_{11,1}$ (Fig.~\ref{fig:barb-eye-top16}l), and $\bpsi^{(6)}_{15,3}$ (Fig.~\ref{fig:barb-eye-top16}n) do the same for her iris and sclera.
+The other basis vectors take care of shading and peripheral features of her eye region.
+We also note that seven among these top 16 best basis vectors are the global graph Laplacian eigenvectors; see Fig.~\ref{fig:barb-eye-top16}a, b, e, h, i, m, o.